Samaipata, Bolivia Guide

 Day Trips

-45 minutes by car from Samaipata town center El Fuerte de Samaipata, a UNESCO World Heritage site, is a must-see.
-This pre-Inca archaeological site features a massive sandstone rock carved with intricate designs, believed to have been a ceremonial and astronomical center.
-Explore the ruins, wander through the surrounding hills, and soak in the stunning views of the surrounding valleys.
-It's a fascinating glimpse into Bolivia's ancient past.
+45-minute drive from Samaipata Just a short distance from the town of Samaipata lies El Fuerte, a UNESCO World Heritage site.
+This pre-Columbian archaeological site features a large rock carving believed to have been a ceremonial center and astronomical observatory.
+Explore the fascinating history and enjoy panoramic views of the surrounding valleys.

 Travel Time